devel0/knowledge/doc/ubuntu20.04-tuf-gx505.md

 - again at grub, press "e" on ubuntu then append `nomodeset` then ctrl+x to start
 - issue `sudo rm -f /etc/X11/xorg.conf`
 - reboot

+## mouse rectangle

+if you got a rectangle around mouse, it may related to this [bug](https://bugs.launchpad.net/ubuntu/+source/meta-gnome3/+bug/1872870) ; as a workaround disable universal access zoom feature.